 1. Type of Vehicle

 The vehicle type affects what size battery you need.
 Car batteries are not universal.
-You need to ensure you get the type that matches your vehicle’s voltage needs and one that fits in the box provided.
+You need to ensure you get the type that matches your vehicle’s voltage needs and that fits in the box provided.

 A compact battery is going to cost far less than a heavy-duty truck battery.
 For example, you might spend $80 to $130 for a Ford F-Series truck battery.
-In comparison, it could only be $50 to $80 for a Nissan Altima battery.
+In comparison, it could be only $50 to $80 for a Nissan Altima battery.

 RELATED: 5 Best Car Batteries